LDAR-Sim/LDAR_Sim/README.md

 Chris Hugenholtz: <chhugenh@ucalgary.ca>

+## Legacy Versions

+LDAR-Sim version 3 can be found on the branch: _TODO_

+If moving from V3 to V4, see the [V3 to V4 Parameter Migration Guide](./Guides/Version%20Migration%20Guides/V3_to_V4_ParameterMigrationGuide.md) for a useful companion guide to assist in adapting to V4.

 ## LDAR-Sim Licensing and Use

 LDAR-Sim was invented by Thomas Fox, Mozhou Gao, Thomas Barchyn, and Chris Hugenholtz at the University of Calgary's Centre for Smart Emissions Sensing Technologies.